chuanqisun/blog/src/posts/20260228-make-the-web-great-again.md

 _All inside the browser!_

 The browser is the universal game engine for making playful, useful, and artful things.
 Builders in the Web ecosystem, this is your opportunity to solve hard problems with new tools.
-Let's make the Web great again!

 Ready to step up your game?
 Go read and practice: